deepset-ai/haystack/docs/v1.1.0/_src/usage/usage/translator.md

 DOCS = [
         Document(
-            content="""Heinz von Foerster was an Austrian American scientist combining physics and philosophy, and widely attributed as the originator of Second-order cybernetics."""
+            text="""Heinz von Foerster was an Austrian American scientist combining physics and philosophy, and widely attributed as the originator of Second-order cybernetics."""
         )